What is Healthcare Administration?

 Mental Health Facility Administrator

-Whether involved in a facility or in the supervision of outpatient care, this type of healthcare administrator concentrates on those affected by both mental health or substance abuse issues.
-The Substance Abuse and Mental Health Services Administration (SAMHSA), a branch of the U.S. Department of Health and Human Services, governs this type of work and proposes policies and guidelines to improve the quality of care and accessibility of prevention, rehabilitative and treatment services.
+Whether involved in a facility or the supervision of outpatient care, this type of health care administrator concentrates on those affected by mental health and substance abuse issues.
+The Substance Abuse and Mental Health Services Administration (SAMHSA), a branch of the U.S. Department of Health and Human Services, governs this type of work and proposes policies and guidelines to improve the quality of care and accessibility of prevention, rehabilitative, and treatment services.5

 Public Health Department Coordinator

-This department concentrates on health issues pertaining to the health of the general public, including food inspection, communicable disease testing and research and vaccination requirements, to name a few.
-The coordinator for this type of department would deal with matters of public health, such as disease outbreak or food contamination, while adhering to the regulations laid forth by the U.S. government.
+This department concentrates on health issues pertaining to the general public’s health, including food inspection, infectious disease testing, and research and vaccination requirements, to name a few.
+The coordinator for this type of department would address public health matters, such as disease outbreaks or food contamination, while adhering to the regulations laid forth by the U.S. government.

 Director of Public Relations

-Regardless of the position or the tasks involved, the role of the healthcare administrator is vital to the growth and success of a medical institution.
-The career opportunities for an individual with a degree in Healthcare Administration are varied and in demand, presenting opportunities for many in the industry of healthcare.
+Regardless of the position or the tasks involved, a health care administrator is vital to the growth and success of a medical institution.
+The career opportunities for an individual with a degree in Health Care Administration are varied and in demand, presenting opportunities for many in the industry of healthcare.

-The Utica College Master of Healthcare Administration is a leadership-oriented program that prepares students for a career in health care.
+The Utica University Master of Healthcare Administration is a leadership-oriented program that prepares students for a career in health care.